Chengdu: Mahjong

 Mahjong has been an essential part of most local peoples' lives.
 After daytime work, people gather at home or in the tea houses on the street to play Mahjong.
 On sunny days, local people like to play Mahjong on the sidewalks to enjoy the sunshine and also the time with friends.
-Almost everyone plays Mahjong with money.

 Mahjong is the most popular entertainment choice among locals for several reasons.
 Chengdu locals have simplified the rules and made it easier to play as compared to Cantonese Mahjong.
 Also, Mahjong in Chengdu is a way to meet old friends and to strengthen family relationships.
 In fact, many business people negotiate deals while playing Mahjong.
-Furthermore, the elderly like to play Mahjong because they believe Mahjong makes them think and prevents dementia.

 Rural tourism: Nong Jia Le

 Chengdu claims to have first practiced the modern business model of 'Nong Jia Le' (Happy Rural Homes).
 It refers to the practice of suburban and rural residents converting their houses into restaurants, hotels and entertainment spaces in order to attract city dwellers.

 Nong Jia Le features different styles and price levels and have been thriving around Chengdu.
 They provide gateways for city dwellers to escape the city, offer delicious and affordable home-made dishes, and provide mahjong facilities.